Best Graphic Design Tools for Marketing Teams 2026: Tested & Ranked

 - Limited brand management features

-- Not suitable for complex or print-heavy design work
+- Not suitable for complex or print-heavy work

 3. Fotor — Best for Photo Editing + Quick Design

-Fotor sits in an interesting niche: part photo editor, part graphic design tool.
-If your marketing content is heavily photography-forward — product shots, lifestyle imagery, social ads — Fotor brings a level of photo enhancement that Canva can't quite match at this price point.
+Fotor sits in an interesting spot: part photo editor, part graphic design tool.
+If your marketing content leans heavily on photography — product shots, lifestyle imagery, social ads — Fotor brings a level of photo enhancement that Canva doesn't quite offer at this price point.

-The HDR effects and AI portrait retouching are legitimately impressive.
-It's not Lightroom, and I wouldn't pretend otherwise, but for marketers who need polished product photos without a full photo editing workflow, it gets the job done without a ton of fuss.
-(Side note: if you've ever gone down a Lightroom preset rabbit hole at 11pm trying to make a product shot look "natural," you'll appreciate having a faster option.)
+The HDR effects and AI portrait retouching are genuinely impressive.
+It's not Lightroom, and I won't pretend it is, but for marketers who need polished product photos without a full photo editing workflow, it gets the job done without fuss.
+If you've ever spent an hour at 11pm trying to make a product shot look "natural" in presets, you'll appreciate having a faster alternative.

 Key Features: